California Criminal Defense Lawyers

 You thought you might be getting a traffic or speeding ticket, but now you find yourself facing a criminal charge of reckless driving.
 While reckless driving may sound like a very minor charge, any criminal charge must be taken seriously.
-You can end up with a permanent criminal record from this incident, and there are real circumstances in reckless driving cases that could even land you in jail.

 Perhaps you were in a hurry or an emergency came up.
 We understand that sometimes you get distracted while driving.
 Your reckless driving offense is most likely an honest mistake.
 Unfortunately, going through the California Courts can make you feel like a hardened criminal.